Caioflandau/ExcelComponent/README.md

 Installing
 ==========

 1. Install the latest version of PHPExcel in your app/Vendor folder in your CakePHP app, inside a PHPExcel folder.
+Tested with PHPExcel version 1.7.7, 2012-05-19
 The Vendor folder should end up like this:
 Vendor
 ../ PHPExcel (folder)